Bluesky at Home » DIY Projects » How to Decorate Pumpkins with Rope and Twine

 First I used raffia to fill the bottom of the tray.
 Then all I had to do was place the decorated pumpkins in the tray.

-I love the finished look with our new fall mantel.
+I love the finished look of our new fall mantel.

 Similar Posts